cryptoadvance/specter-desktop/docs/extensions.md

 A developer's guide for the Specter Desktop `Extension` framework.

 We currently rework the naming of extensions/plugins/services.
-If not otherwise stated, you can see those three terms as the same, for now.
+If not otherwise stated, for now, they are used interchangeably.

 ## TL;DR